- 1.FOOT CORRECTION part 1: ARCH SUPPORT

 What matters when fitting a rider to a bike is functional symmetry of movement.
 The client in front of you wants a result today.
 They may well be open to the idea of having X-rays taken or of consulting a structural health professional for a course of treatment that allows them to reduce or eliminate a functional difference in leg length; but right here, right now, they want a result that allows them to keep riding their bike for the physiological and psychological benefits they derive from it.
 This is where shimming enters the picture.Ideally, if a rider is sitting as squarely as possible, and all of the factors that present challenges to on bike pelvic symmetry have been addressed to the greatest degree possible, then any remaining difference in pedaling fluency between legs needs to be addressed with a shim.
 What percentage of riders need a shim?

-The average of my clients over quite a few years is around 70%.
+The average of my clients over quite a few years is just over 29%.
 I probably see a skewed sample of humanity as most people who seek our services have an issue that shimming may play a part in resolving.
-In 20 odd years of bike fitting, I am still looking for my first symmetrical client so it comes as no surprise to me that something over 2/3 of riders need a shim.
+In 20 odd years of bike fitting, I am still looking for my first symmetrical client so it comes as no surprise to me that close to 1/3 of riders need a shim.
 Sometimes the shim may be as little as 2mm, which is why we make them.
 So, how do you determine whether you need one?

 Next, ask yourself whether one leg feels stronger or more fluent than the other?